valderman/haste-app/README.md

   can all be built at the same time.
 * Have build tool pass a cabal flag indicating the name of the endpoint currently being built.
-* Simple form config file: allow default type, embed directory and embed files to be set on top level, and targets to be specified as just a list of names.
 * Write cabal output to log files instead of terminal.
 * Make info prints cleaner and more consistent.